hx2A/py5website/main/install.rst

 .. description: py5
 .. type: text

-Before proceeding, I want to make it clear that this is a new project and that the documentation and setup instructions will likely be a bit rough around the edges.
+Before proceeding, I want you to understand that this is a new project and that the documentation and setup instructions will likely be a bit rough around the edges.
 Additionally, because of the pandemic, I can only test on computers I have available to me, which does not include any Mac computers.
 And finally, you should also know that this project is (currently) maintained by only me, and in my free time.

 I have tested this on Linux and Windows so I believe this will work for most people.
 Nevertheless, getting this working might not go smoothly for you.
 If that's the case, please be patient and try to work through it or come back later.
 If you hit a snag and figure out a solution, let me know and I'll update the documentation to share what you've learned.

 .. contents:: Table of Contents
     :depth: 2
+    :backlinks: top

 Requirements
 ============